Joe Shuster Award: Gene Day Self-Publisher Award

 Named after the late comics artist and self-publisher Gene Day (1951–1982), this award honours Canadian comic book creators or creative teams who self-published their work, but did not have the books distributed by a third-party distributor.
 The award winner receives a bursary of $500.
 The award was introduced in 2009.
 Prior to this, Dave Sim had established the Howard E. Day Prize distributed annually at the Small Press and Alternative Comics Expo in Columbus, Ohio, from 2002 to 2008.

 Comics For Kids Award

 This award was established in 2004.
 Works considered for this award are comic books and graphic novels that are targeted at readers 14 and under.
 Nominees are selected by a team of educators led by Jennifer Haines, MA, B.Ed., who is also the proprietor of Guelph, Ontario's The Dragon comic book shop.

 Canadian Comic Book Creator Hall of Fame

-The Hall of Fame includes dozens of creators such as Hal Foster, Win Mortimer, John Byrne, Dave Sim and more.
+The Hall of Fame includes dozens of creators such as Hal Foster, Win Mortimer, John Byrne, Dave Sim, Al Hewetson, and more.